Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Dataset

-Due to the high structural and semantic homogeneity among route maps, distinguishing them in the BERT semantic space is challenging.
-Thus, the CIGG strategy is not suitable for this graph type.
-To overcome this, we apply a subgraph-splitting strategy, detailed in Appendix \ref{appendix:split_strategy}.
+Due to the high structural and semantic homogeneity among route maps, distinguishing them within the BERT semantic space is challenging, making the CIGG strategy suboptimal for this graph type.
+To address this, we apply an alternative subgraph-splitting strategy, detailed in Appendix \ref{appendix:split_strategy}.